nirm3l/rsocket-flow-demo/README.md

 ## List of available microservices.

 ### Task Service
-Manage queue of tasks for cleaning songs
+Manage user tasks

 ### User Service
-Manage users and permissions
+Manage users

+### Notification Service
+Manage user notifications

 ### Gateway
 Single entry point for all Frontend apps under one user-facing app.
 Gateway is based on Spring Cloud Gateway.
 It aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency.
 It's available on **8080** port.

+### Broker
+RSocket based broker used for microservices communication.

 ### Configuration server (config-server)
 Provides server-side and client-side support for externalized configuration in a distributed system.
 With the Config Server, you have a central place to manage external properties for applications across all environments.

 Configurations for all services (and all environments) are available inside configuration folder.
-Global configurations are available inside config/application.yaml file.
+Global configurations are available inside configuration/application.yaml file.
 Specific configurations should go to service-name.yaml file.
 Configurations specific to environment should to to application-env.yaml (e.g. application-dev.yaml, gateway-prod.yaml, song-search-service-local.yaml).
 Configuration server is available on **8888** port.

-### Admin
-Administration panel for all registered services.
-Used for managing and monitoring registered services.
-Each services is considered as a client and registers to the admin server.
-Behind the scenes, the magic is given by the Spring Boot Actuator endpoints.
-It's available on **8085** port.

 ### Shared dependencies

 It contains shared dependencies which are build in way that they can be reused in other projects.